shivammathur33/News-Channels-Analysis/README.md

-Objective: Analyse how contrasting news channels on Youtube share many common recommendations.
+Objective: Analyse how contrasting news channels on Youtube share common recommendations.

-Overview: Extrating recomended video URLs from Youtube fro repective channels and the visualizing and analysing on Gephi.
+Overview: Extracating recomended video URLs from Youtube from respective channels and then visualizing and analysing on Gephi.